tomcarman/Tquilio/README.md

 ## Today's Diary (from known caller)

-In this example, the User:
+In this example, the user:
 + Calls from a known phone number (eg. it is stored agains their User record in Salesforce)
 + Requests to hear their diary for the day